Biography (Part Two)

 September saw him faring across the pond in New York, Boston, Chicago, and Toronto before gearing up for his next UK arena tour: Dandelion Mind (Gently Modified) in the Winter of 2011, making a pitstop to record the Doctor Who Christmas Special, The Doctor, the Widow and the Wardrobe.
 The seventh Dr Who Christmas special since the show’s revival in 2005 brings a very busy year to a close.
 With a smattering of QI episodes, a Hustle and an appearance in Jo Brand’s Big Splash in there for good measure, it’s goodbye 2011.

 In 2012 Bill started work on the creation of his new show, Qualmpeddler, taking it on a tour of the Highlands and Ireland in late Spring and on to Australia and New Zealand in the early Autumn.
 His Summer was spent filming with BBC Natural History Unit in Indonesia and Malaysia for Bill Bailey’s Jungle Hero, a two part documentary about naturalist Alfred Russel Wallace, who came up with the theory of evolution at the same time as Darwin, yet who seems to have been erased from history.
 Transmitted in April 2013 on BBC2, this was very much a passion project for Bill, whose interest in his hero was sparked some 13 years earlier whilst travelling in his favourite part of the world.
-The rest of 2013 has largely comprised of a UK Qualmpeddler tour, with the recording of Bill’s next stand-up DVD of the same name occurring sometime in amongst it.
+The rest of 2013 largely comprised of a UK Qualmpeddler tour, with the recording of Bill’s next stand-up DVD of the same name occurring sometime in amongst it.
+In 2014, Bill has been developing a new show, taking Limboland to Australia, New Zealand, Hong Kong and Singapore in the Autumn.